-In this article, we will answer some of the most common questions we receive from individuals who have been diagnosed with an Aneurysm or aneurysmal dilation and are applying for life insurance.
+In this article, we will answer some of the most common questions we receive from individuals diagnosed with aneurysm or aneurysmal dilation who are applying for life insurance.
 These questions will include:

 - Can I qualify for life insurance if I have been diagnosed with an Aneurysm?